Compare Infomap and Louvain with NetworkX¶

 Run the community methods¶

 infomap.find_communities() follows the NetworkX convention of returning a partition as list[set] while preserving the original node labels.
-NetworkX provides Louvain directly through nx.community.louvain_communities().
+NetworkX provides Louvain through nx.community.louvain_communities().

 def partition_to_labels(partition, ordered_nodes):